Hawksama/hyva-used-product-notice/README.md

 - Or email me to [manue971@icloud.com](mailto:manue971@icloud.com)
 - Or open an issue in this repository.

-**Thank you for using Hawksama_UsedProductNotice!** This module aims to provide clarity and reduce ambiguity for customers buying used items.
+**Thank you for using Hawksama_HyvaUsedProductNotice!** This module aims to provide clarity and reduce ambiguity for customers buying used items.
 Enjoy a more transparent and compliant shopping experience!